schillingcoin/schillingcoinj/README.md

-### Welcome to peercoinj
+### Welcome to schillingcoinj

-The peercoinj library is a Java implementation of the Peercoin protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of Peercoin Core.
-It comes with full documentation and some example apps showing how to use it. peercoinj uses a central server to download block hashes for verification.
+The schillingcoinj library is a Java implementation of the SchillingCoin protocol, which allows it to maintain a wallet and send/receive transactions without needing a local copy of SchillingCoin Core.
+It comes with full documentation and some example apps showing how to use it.
+SchillingcoinJ uses a central server to download block hashes for verification.

 ### Technologies